Skip to main content

 How to Report Academic Misconduct

 See our instructions on how to confront and report issues of academic misconduct in the classroom.
-You can attach the completed Report of Academic Integrity Violation (RAIV) form and supporting documents therein.
 Please contact the Office of Student Conduct at 919.515.2963 with questions about reporting an incident.

 Promoting Academic Integrity